7 Best Resistance Band Bicep Exercises For Bigger Arm

 It’s characterized by a unique hand position with your palms facing down (pronated grip) instead of the traditional palms-up grip.
 This exercise specifically targets the brachialis and the outer head of the biceps brachii.

-Resistance Band Reverse Curl
+Reverse Grip Resistance Band Curl

 How To Do

-1. Stand with your feet shoulder-width apart,
+1. Stand with your feet shoulder-width apart.
+Maintain an upright posture.
+Avoid excessive leaning.

 2. Hold a resistance band in each hand with a reverse grip (palms facing down).